What is your current activity level?

 It can be challenging to change your diet for a few reasons.

 The way you eat is based on habits, which can take time to adjust.
-In addition, many social situations are centered around eating, which can make it hard to adhere to your goals.
+In addition, many social situations are centered around eating, making it hard to adhere to your goals.

 A registered dietitian can help you if you’re having difficulty changing your diet.